Python @dataclass vs Manual __init__ Boilerplate

 5. Use manual classes for behavior-oriented or resource-managing code.
 When __init__ needs complex setup logic, when the class exists primarily for its methods rather than its fields, or when equality needs custom semantics, a hand-written class provides the control that @dataclass intentionally abstracts away.

 The @dataclass decorator is one of the clearest examples of a class decorator providing tangible, measurable value.
 It removes the code that programmers write identically in class after class and replaces it with a single line that communicates intent: this class stores data.
 The fields declare what the data is.
 The decorator handles everything else.
-For classes where that description fits, the reduction in boilerplate is not just a convenience -- it is a reduction in the surface area where bugs can hide.
+For classes where that description fits, the reduction in boilerplate is not just a convenience — it is a reduction in the surface area where bugs can hide.
+For more Python tutorials covering decorators, type hints, and modern class patterns, the full library is available on PythonCodeCrack.